AliNadirErdil/Heart-Attack-Analysis-Prediction/README.md

 Data preprocessing is a crucial step in preparing the dataset for modeling.
 This involves encoding categorical variables into numerical formats, scaling numerical features using techniques like RobustScaler to handle outliers, and splitting the data into training and testing sets to evaluate the model’s performance effectively.

 The core of the project involves building and training a logistic regression model.
 This model is used to predict the probability of a heart attack based on the processed data.
-The evaluation of the model includes accuracy assessment, detailed classification metrics, and the ROC-AUC score to ensure its reliability and effectiveness in predicting heart disease risk.
+The evaluation of the model includes accuracy assessment, detailed classification metrics, and providing a comprehensive classification report to ensure its reliability and effectiveness in predicting heart disease risk.

 Overall, the project aims to provide actionable insights into the factors contributing to heart disease and develop a predictive tool that healthcare professionals can use to assess heart attack risk more accurately.

 ## Table of Contents
 - [Dataset](#dataset)